Forehand: Western

 The western was widely used in the first two decades of the 20th century.
-For a number of years the small, apparently frail 1920s player Bill Johnston was considered by many to have had the best forehand of all time, a stroke that he hit shoulder-high using a western grip.
-Few top players used the western grip after the 1920s, as many of them moved to the eastern and continental, but in the latter part of the 20th century, as shot-making techniques and equipment changed radically, the western forehand made a strong comeback and is now used by many modern players.
+For a number of years the small, apparently frail 1920s player Bill Johnston was considered by some to have had the best forehand of all time, a stroke that he hit shoulder-high using a western grip.
+Few top players used the western grip after the 1920s, as a number of them moved to the eastern and continental, but in the latter part of the 20th century, as shot-making techniques and equipment changed radically, the western forehand made a comeback and is now used by a number of modern players.
 Some consider it to be an extreme or radical grip, however.
 The maximum amount of topspin can be generated with this grip.
-Prominent exponents of the western grip include Kei Nishikori, Nadia Petrova, Lleyton Hewitt, Sania Mirza, Robin Söderling, Samantha Stosur, Jack Sock, and Andrea Petkovic.
+Prominent exponents of the western grip include Sébastien Grosjean, Kei Nishikori, Nadia Petrova, Lleyton Hewitt, Sania Mirza, Robin Söderling, Samantha Stosur, Jack Sock, and Andrea Petkovic.

 Extreme-Western, "Hawaiian"

-The extreme-western or Hawaiian grip is a very extreme tennis grip where the player places their knuckle past the 5th bevel on the tennis racket.
-It's considered by some to be too extreme for tennis, as the optimal strike zone for this grip is very high up and is suitable only for pure spin hitting.
+The extreme-western or Hawaiian grip is a tennis grip where the player places their knuckle past the 5th bevel on the tennis racket.
+It's considered by some to be too extreme for tennis, as the optimal strike zone for this grip is high up and is suitable only for pure spin hitting.
 Indeed; flattening out a shot at that height is near impossible due to wrist constrictions, and so this grip is suited only for clay court specialists.
 However, some players are able to take advantage of this grip's massive spin generation due to their defensive play style or height, which allow them to hit the strike zone often.
 An example would be Florian Mayer.
-Other players that employ this extreme grip are Nick Kyrgios and Karen Khachanov.
+Other players that employ this grip are Nick Kyrgios and Karen Khachanov.
 On the WTA tour, Anna-Lena Grönefeld and Amélie Mauresmo were well known for using the Hawaiian grip.
 The Extreme-Western is also known for causing arm and wrist problems if employed incorrectly.
 Currently, Iga Świątek employs the Hawaiian grip on the WTA tour, allowing her to generate levels of topspin comparable to Rafael Nadal on her forehand.

 Semi-Western

 The semi-western grip is also widely used today, and falls in between the western and the eastern.
-It is popular with players who want to hit a fair amount of topspin, but still want to be able to flatten out the ball for finishing shots.
-It is currently the most popular forehand grip among ATP and WTA pros, with many top players employing this grip on their forehand.
-It can be further modified to be closer to a semi-eastern grip, or more extreme to a full-western grip depending on the player's profile and playing style.
-Many of the world's current players use this grip, such as Rafael Nadal, Novak Djokovic, Andy Murray, David Ferrer, Jo-Wilfried Tsonga, Venus and Serena Williams, Victoria Azarenka, Maria Sharapova, and countless other professional tennis players in today's modern game.
+It is popular with players who want to hit heavy topspin, but still want to be able to flatten out the ball for finishing shots.
+It is currently the most popular forehand grip among ATP and WTA pros, with multiple top players employing this grip on their forehand.
+It can be further modified to be closer to a semi-eastern grip, or more to a full-western grip depending on the player's profile and playing style.
+A number of the world's current players use this grip, such as Rafael Nadal, Novak Djokovic, Andy Murray, David Ferrer, Jo-Wilfried Tsonga, Venus and Serena Williams, Ana Ivanović, Maria Sharapova, and multiple other professional tennis players in today's modern game.